ethman/Slakh/README.md

 ## Get Slakh2100 <a name="download"></a>

-**IMPORTANT: The original Slakh2100 has duplicate MIDI files, some some of which are present in more than one of the train/test/validation splits!
-See [this page](https://github.com/ethman/slakh-utils/tree/master/splits) for the fix!**

 **Slakh2100 dataset:** [Click here to access the download form.](https://forms.gle/fSxUh1rdpeANPBx6A)

 Support code for Slakh: [Available here.](https://github.com/ethman/slakh-utils)